sfmadrig/rpc-go/README.md

 [![Discord](https://img.shields.io/discord/1063200098680582154?style=for-the-badge&label=Discord&logo=discord&logoColor=white&labelColor=%235865F2&link=https%3A%2F%2Fdiscord.gg%2FDKHeUNEWVH)](https://discord.gg/DKHeUNEWVH)
 [![Docker Pulls](https://img.shields.io/docker/pulls/intel/oact-rpc-go?style=for-the-badge&logo=docker)](https://hub.docker.com/r/intel/oact-rpc-go)

 > Disclaimer: Production viable releases are tagged and listed under 'Releases'.
-All other check-ins should be considered 'in-development' and should not be used in production
+All other check-ins should be considered 'in-development' and should not be used in production.
+You can find our 2.x.x releases on the 2.x.x branch as main is now our 3.x branch.

 RPC is used for activation, deactivation, maintenance, and status of an AMT device The Remote Provisioning Client (RPC) is an application that assists with activation, configuration, and maintenance of for Intel® AMT devices.
 RPC provides source code that must be compiled into a binary to run or library for integration with other client applications.